kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 Experiment 1: Write a program to sum digits of a number
 ### 1. Story Outline:

-To find the sum of digits student will Get the number,Declare a variable to store the sum and set it to 0 .Repeat the next two steps till the number is not 0 using while loop.Get the rightmost digit of the number with help of remainder ‘%’ operator by dividing it with 10 and add it to sum.Divide the number by 10 with help of ‘/’ operator.Print or return the sum.
+To find the sum of digits student will get the number,Declare a variable to store the sum and set it to 0 .Repeat the next two steps till the number is not 0 using while loop.Get the rightmost digit of the number with help of remainder ‘%’ operator by dividing it with 10 and add it to sum.Divide the number by 10 with help of ‘/’ operator.Print or return the sum.

 ### 2. Story:
 The Experiment is based on loops.
 Loops are used when a block of code needs to be executed several number of times.
 In general, statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.Programming languages provide various control structures that allow for more complicated execution paths.